syrupderg/more-ore-xp/README.md

 More Ore XP lets you configure how much experience is dropped when you mine a any ore block.

 By default, the only new changes are made to:
-- Copper Ore
+- Copper Ore -> min: 3 max: 7
-- Deepslate Copper Ore
+- Deepslate Copper Ore -> min: 3 max: 7
-- Iron Ore
+- Iron Ore -> min: 3 max: 7
-- Deepslate Iron Ore
+- Deepslate Iron Ore -> min: 3 max: 7
-- Gold Ore
+- Gold Ore -> min: 3 max: 7
-- Deepslate Gold Ore
+- Deepslate Gold Ore -> min: 3 max: 7

 ![](https://cdn.modrinth.com/data/BjtheZTY/images/2889e7daf0ada6f50c908a7588a74cd456d069cf.png)